dchristie75/SSD1306-Monochrome-OLED/README.md

 ![](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/images/ssd1306_i2c_address.png)

-Install the `RPi.GPIO` library by executing:
+2. Install the `RPi.GPIO` library by executing:

     sudo apt-get update
     sudo apt-get install build-essential python-dev python-pip
     sudo pip install RPi.GPIO

-Install the Python Imaging Library and smbus library by executing:
+3. Install the Python Imaging Library and smbus library by executing:

     sudo apt-get install python-imaging python-smbus

-Download and install the SSD1306 python library code and examples, execute the following commands:
+4. Download and install the SSD1306 python library code and examples, execute the following commands:

     sudo apt-get install git
     git clone https://github.com/adafruit/Adafruit_Python_SSD1306.git
     cd Adafruit_Python_SSD1306
     sudo python setup.py install

-Since for this project we are using Raspbian, check the `/etc/modprobe.d/raspi-blacklist.conf` file and comment `"blacklist i2c-bcm2708"` by running `sudo nano /etc/modprobe.d/raspi-blacklist.conf` and adding a `#` (if its not there).
+5. Since we are using Raspbian operating system for this project, check the `/etc/modprobe.d/raspi-blacklist.conf` file and comment        `"blacklist i2c-bcm2708"` by running `sudo nano /etc/modprobe.d/raspi-blacklist.conf` and adding a `#` (if its not there).

-#### Usage
-Inside the `Adafruit_Python_SSD1306/examples` subdirectory are python scripts which demonstrate the usage of the library.
+6. Navigate to the `Adafruit_Python_SSD1306/examples` subdirectory.
+You will find python scripts which demonstrate the usage of the        library.
 For example, open `shapes.py`.
-Comment SSD1306_128_32 class and uncomment SSD1306_128_64 class.
-Add the the code `i2c_bus_address=3D` after rst=RST.
+Comment SSD1306_128_32 class and uncomment SSD1306_128_64 class since we are using the 128x64    display.
+The default address used for the Python libraries is `3C`.
+However, the SSD1036 display uses the address `3D`.
+So add the      the code `i2c_bus_address=3D` after rst=RST.
 So the the class should look like this:

     disp = Adafruit_SSD1306.SSD1306_128_64(rst=RST, i2c_bus_address=3D)